 The word HOUSE can be translated as LA CASA and room as HABITACION/CUARTO.
 “Parts of the house” is simply translated into “Las partes de la Casa” so this lesson is about “Habitaciones y partes de la casa”.
 The key vocabulary for rooms and parts of the house in Spanish will be introduced through the short video below.
 Do not worry if you cannot remember all the words in the video as they will be used later in several examples.
 Please activate the subtitles (available in two languages) if you need them.

-Video quiz: room and parts of the house in Spanish
+Video quiz: Rooms and parts of the house in Spanish

 0 of 4 questions completed